IDEAS Grant Competition

 Foreign Policy Goal Focus: Economic Development and Entrepreneurship

-Project Summary: The College of Southern Nevada, a Hispanic-serving institution and an Asian American and Native American Pacific Islander-Serving Institution, will launch a new Global Pathways program with its IDEAS grant.
-This two-pronged initiative utilizes a cohort model to empower community college faculty to develop in-person and virtual study abroad experiences.
-With the development of more faculty-led study abroad programming, the institution aims to increase the number of diverse students engaging in international and intercultural learning at two-year institutions.
+Project Summary: The College of Southern Nevada, a Hispanic-serving and Asian American and Native American Pacific Islander-Serving community college, will launch a new Global Pathways program with its IDEAS grant.
+This initiative will empower a cohort of community college faculty to develop in-person and virtual study abroad experiences through regular training and ongoing support.
+IDEAS grant funds will support the development of these trainings, as well as international exploratory faculty trips.
+With the development of more faculty-led study abroad programming, the institution aims to increase the number of students engaging in international and intercultural learning at two-year institutions.
 This initiative will also increase the college’s international institutional partnerships with other schools, organizations, and governments.

 Elizabeth City State University